Tag Archives: Travel

 The title is a quotation from The Wild Iris by Louise Glück.

-Whistling for Stalin – poem
+Whistling for Stalin – guest poet

 This w/end my poet friend Kathleen Kummer will be celebrating her 94th birthday.
 We first met 20 years ago on a writing week held near Cambridge.
 Kathleen lived and worked in The Netherlands after marrying a Dutchman.